freeCodeCamp/freeCodeCamp/guide/english/ssh/index.md

 It is most commonly used for accessing remote servers.
 Usually these servers are Linux or BSD based, though other platforms may offer SSH access as well.
 Also it is worth noting that other computational appliances, particularly those for networking such as switches or routers, may have SSH as well.
 SSH is also used in distributed source code versioning software like git.

 From a networking perspective SSH may, dependent on the server and client software, allow for more advanced features such as XServer forwarding for remote access of graphical applications or network tunneling to allow for what is effectively a Virtual Private Network (VPN).
+These SSH tunnels are utilized to allow for secure file transfer utilizing the SSH File Transfer Protocol (SFTP) and the Secure Copy (SCP) protocol by default.

 While SSH has 'Secure' in its name, its prevalence makes it an attractive target to attackers.
 As such it is often configured to use more elaborate methods than simple passwords.
 Most commonly this is done with keys in a public and private key cryptography system.
 The exact cryptographic method can vary as well, with RSA being the most common.